Dosage Form: oral solution

-Administration of Lactulose solution in the diet of mice for 18 months in concentrations of 3 and 10 percent (v/w) did not produce any evidence of carcinogenicity.
+Administration of Lactulose solution in the diet of mice for 18 months in concentrations of 3% and 10% (V/W) did not produce any evidence of carcinogenicity.

-In studies of mice, rats, and rabbits, doses of Lactulose solution up to 6 or 12 mL/kg/day produced no deleterious effects in breeding, conception, or parturition.
+In studies in mice, rats, and rabbits, doses of Lactulose solution up to 6 or 12 mL/kg/day produced no deleterious effects in breeding, conception, or parturition.

-Pregnancy category B. Reproduction studies have been performed in mice, rats, and rabbits at doses up to 3 or 6 times the usual human oral dose and have revealed no evidence of impaired fertility or harm to the fetus due to Lactulose.
+Reproduction studies have been performed in mice, rats, and rabbits at doses up to three or six times the usual human oral dose and have revealed no evidence of impaired fertility or harm to the fetus due to Lactulose.
 There are, however, no adequate and well-controlled studies in pregnant women.
 Because animal reproduction studies are not always predictive of human response, this drug should be used during pregnancy only if clearly needed.